We typically begin by having short meetings between you and Peter Skouhus after you directly contact us or get referred

 - We believe that we’re simply not a good match.

 You will have a meeting or series of meetings with your project manager/s for requirements gathering.
 This is when we drill down to the specifics of the project, which can be as simple as discussing the details of an ad hoc task, or planning all aspects of a new system from the look and feel (UI/UX), all the way to its features, functionalities, and integrations.

-We provide suggestions on what plugins or modules you can use so you can save on development time, themes that you can purchase instead of getting a full design done from scratch, and other things that can improve your project based on our knowledge of best practices and more than 20 years of experience with IT projects.
+We provide suggestions on what plugins or modules you can use so you can save on development time, themes that you can purchase instead of getting a full design done from scratch, and other things that can improve your project based on our knowledge of best practices and more than 20 years of experience with software projects.

-- Experience – Have you worked with other IT suppliers in the past?
-How was your experience with collaborating with other developers or IT agencies?
+- Experience – Have you worked with other software developers in the past?
+How was your experience with collaborating with other developers or agencies?
 Have you ever tried outsourcing/offshoring before, and if so, what worked and what didn’t?

 - Expectations – Do you foresee any challenges that may prevent the project from being successful?
 Is there anything that worries you about our collaboration (e.g., the location and time zone difference)?